-Not a lot is known about the early history of playing cards in Ireland, but during the nineteenth century playing cards were being produced in Dublin, Cork and Limerick.
+Not a lot is known about the early history of playing cards in Ireland, but during the nineteenth century playing cards were being produced in Dublin (John Young), Cork and Limerick.
 From the surviving specimens these were crudely drawn and the court cards often turned the wrong way for no apparent reason.
 During the twentieth century the Irish Playing Card Manufacturing Company (Cork) and The Ormond Printing Co.
 Ltd (Dublin) were producing cards for the Irish market, and subsequently there have been advertising, tourist souvenir packs and also art and design packs manufactured in Ireland and abroad.

 It is enjoyable to recognise traces of Celtic decorative patterns in Irish playing card designs.
 Formerly the Celts inhabited central and western Europe long before the Christian era but ultimately they were confined to Ireland, Scotland, Wales, the Isle of Man and Brittany.